opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 deleted after the SMAFT process completes successfully.

-- **Requirements**: This is a Required field, and if data is not provided it will be set to \"No\".
+- **Requirements**: This is a Required field, and if data is not provided it will be set to "No".
 - **EM field label**: Delete Source File
 - **Valid Values**: No, Required, Preferred

 #### \<ft_failpref\>\</ft_failpref\>

-The \<ft_failpref\> element allows an FT job return a fail code if the
-\"Preferred\" Encryption and Compression settings are not met.
+The \<ft_failpref\> element allows an FT job return a fail code if the "Preferred" Encryption and Compression settings are not met.

 - **Requirements**: This is a Required field.
 - **EM field label**: Fails if preferred settings not satisfied